By Ashton Samson

 1. The Sopranos Paved the Way for Television as We Now Know It

-The Sopranos paved the way for television as we now know it.
+As a fan of a multitude of modern shows, it is easy for me to see how The Sopranos paved the way for television as we now know it.
 Before it aired, there were few shows, if any, that displayed such exceptional writing that is now commonplace on television such as Breaking Bad, Game of Thrones, Ozark, Stranger Things and True Detective, to name a few.
 Before the show first saw the light of day, television was not to be taken as seriously as film, providing only sitcoms or family tv, unlike today, whereas now, both are treated with equal respect.

 As soon as The Sopranos aired, this changed.
 Television was gradually considered an equal to film, that could tell mature, sophisticated and even philosophical stories with exceptional acting and layered, three dimensional characters and writing.
 It was truly groundbreaking.